n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 ## Set up DNS

 n8n typically operates on a subdomain.
 Create a DNS record with your provider for the subdomain and point it to the IP address of the Droplet.
-The exact steps for this depend on your DNS provider, but typically you need to create a new A record for the n8n subdomain.
+The exact steps for this depend on your DNS provider, but typically you need to create a new "A" record for the n8n subdomain.
 DigitalOcean provide [An Introduction to DNS Terminology, Components, and Concepts](https://www.digitalocean.com/community/tutorials/an-introduction-to-dns-terminology-components-and-concepts){:target="_blank" .external-link}.

 ## Open ports